Have Questions?

 Our Place Drug and Alcohol Education is 20.4 miles from English, Indiana

-Our Place Drug and Alcohol Education has been offering addiction care and rehab services to people who live in the English area.
+Our Place Drug and Alcohol Education has been offering addiction care and rehab services to people who live in the English, IN. area.
 Today, Our Place Drug and Alcohol Education provides services like cognitive/behavior therapy, dialectical behavior therapy, matrix model, individual psychotherapy, rational emotive behavioral therapy, brief intervention approach and others in keeping with its belief of following rehab treatments that work best to help clients achieve recovery.

 This substance abuse treatment facility also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - intensive outpatient treatment, short term drug and alcohol rehab centers, long term addiction treatment centers, inpatient addiction treatment facilities, detoxification facilities and others.